asammarco/timer/README.md

 # Translator

-We are using styled-components package as a entry point for **automatically translate** the lable component.
+The styled-components package was used as a entry point for **automatically translate** the lable of components.

 To do this, a file was implemented with the main functions for translation: